TNO-MPC/communication/README.md

-# TNO MPC Lab - Communication
+# TNO PET Lab - secure Multi-Party Computation (MPC) - Communication

-The TNO MPC lab consists of generic software components, procedures, and functionalities developed and maintained on a regular basis to facilitate and aid in the development of MPC solutions.
-The lab is a cross-project initiative allowing us to integrate and reuse previously developed MPC functionalities to boost the development of new protocols and solutions.
+The TNO PET Lab consists of generic software components, procedures, and functionalities developed and maintained on a regular basis to facilitate and aid in the development of PET solutions.
+The lab is a cross-project initiative allowing us to integrate and reuse previously developed PET functionalities to boost the development of new protocols and solutions.

 The package tno.mpc.communication is part of the TNO Python Toolbox.